Von-Taylor/CSE15L-Lab-Reports/lab-report-week-5.md

     > Output:
     > ![lessN](Week-5-Lab-Report-Pics/lessN.jpg)
     > - What this command does is display the line numbers in the file that you open with the 'less' command.
 This is useful\
-    > for quality-of-life purposes where you might want to know where you inside of a file that you are reading.
+    > for quality-of-life purposes where you might want to know where you are inside of a file that you are reading.

 2. -p command
     > `less -p<string> <regularFile>`